-During your studies, we’ll support you to develop the knowledge, skills and attitudes that underpin cognitive behavioural psychotherapies practice.
-As a graduate, you’ll understand the principles of cognitive behavioural psychotherapies, and possess skills in the assessment of clients and formulation of their presenting difficulties.
+During your studies, we'll support you in developing the knowledge, skills and attitudes that underpin cognitive behavioural psychotherapies practice.
+As a graduate, you'll understand the principles of cognitive behavioural psychotherapies and possess skills in the assessment of clients and formulation of their presenting difficulties.

 Studying this course will also support the development of your personal and transferable skills such as critical analysis, self-reflection, observation and questioning skills, communication skills and the ability to work independently.

-As a cognitive behavioural psychotherapist, opportunities exist within social services, mental health services, youth justice, the NHS, primary care, education or the voluntary and private sectors.
+Employment opportunities exist for cognitive behavioural psychotherapists in social services, mental health services, youth justice, the NHS, primary care, education or the voluntary and private sectors.
 Management roles are possible within the NHS, although this usually means a reduction in clinical work as the emphasis moves to managing individuals and services.
-Lecturing and clinical teaching in universities or training institutions is another route that can be taken.
+Lecturing and clinical teaching in universities or training institutions offer an alternative career path.

 Some graduates choose to specialise in a particular area; for example, working with children as a child psychotherapist.
-Other psychotherapists set up in independent private practice, but this may take some time to develop.
+Other psychotherapists set up independent private practices, but this may take some time to develop.

-On completion of this course you have the option of continuing your studies by taking up a research degree.
+Upon completing this course, you'll have the option of continuing your studies by taking up a research degree.

 Important note regarding tuition fees for the 2021-2022 academic year: EU nationals who meet residency requirements (have settled or pre-settled status) may be eligible for 'Home' fee status.
 If you do not meet these residency requirements, overseas fees will apply.
 Irish citizens living in the UK or Ireland will be eligible for 'Home' fee status under the Common Travel Area arrangement.
 Please read the student finance eligibility 2021-2022 policy on www.gov.uk for information.